Devon Energy Co. (NYSE:DVN) Shares Sold by Jeppson Wealth Management LLC

-Jeppson Wealth Management LLC lessened its stake in Devon Energy Co.
-(NYSE:DVN – Get Rating) by 4.9% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 3,986 shares of the energy company’s stock after selling 204 shares during the quarter.
-Jeppson Wealth Management LLC’s holdings in Devon Energy were worth $220,000 at the end of the most recent reporting period.
+Jeppson Wealth Management LLC lessened its holdings in shares of Devon Energy Co.
+(NYSE:DVN – Get Rating) by 4.9% in the second quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 3,986 shares of the energy company’s stock after selling 204 shares during the quarter.
+Jeppson Wealth Management LLC’s holdings in Devon Energy were worth $220,000 as of its most recent filing with the SEC.

-A number of other institutional investors and hedge funds have also recently bought and sold shares of the stock.
-Vanguard Group Inc. boosted its holdings in Devon Energy by 0.7% in the 1st quarter.
-Vanguard Group Inc. now owns 75,339,676 shares of the energy company’s stock worth $4,454,836,000 after acquiring an additional 541,701 shares during the period.
-GQG Partners LLC boosted its holdings in Devon Energy by 3.6% in the 1st quarter.
-GQG Partners LLC now owns 15,031,333 shares of the energy company’s stock worth $888,575,000 after acquiring an additional 523,911 shares during the period.
-Boston Partners boosted its holdings in Devon Energy by 36.6% in the 1st quarter.
-Boston Partners now owns 7,774,464 shares of the energy company’s stock worth $459,821,000 after acquiring an additional 2,083,360 shares during the period.
-Northern Trust Corp boosted its holdings in Devon Energy by 1.4% in the 1st quarter.
-Northern Trust Corp now owns 7,371,571 shares of the energy company’s stock worth $435,881,000 after acquiring an additional 99,059 shares during the period.
-Finally, Dimensional Fund Advisors LP boosted its holdings in Devon Energy by 13.8% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 6,608,911 shares of the energy company’s stock worth $390,824,000 after acquiring an additional 799,535 shares during the period.
-Hedge funds and other institutional investors own 79.19% of the company’s stock.
+A number of other institutional investors and hedge funds have also recently bought and sold shares of the business.
+WASHINGTON TRUST Co purchased a new position in Devon Energy in the 1st quarter worth approximately $26,000.
+Canada Pension Plan Investment Board purchased a new position in Devon Energy in the 1st quarter worth approximately $26,000.
+JNBA Financial Advisors boosted its holdings in Devon Energy by 274.4% in the 1st quarter.
+JNBA Financial Advisors now owns 498 shares of the energy company’s stock worth $29,000 after acquiring an additional 365 shares during the period.
+Riverview Trust Co purchased a new position in Devon Energy in the 1st quarter worth approximately $30,000.
+Finally, American National Bank boosted its holdings in Devon Energy by 202.8% in the 2nd quarter.
+American National Bank now owns 539 shares of the energy company’s stock worth $30,000 after acquiring an additional 361 shares during the period.
+Institutional investors and hedge funds own 79.19% of the company’s stock.

 Wall Street Analysts Forecast Growth

 A number of equities analysts have weighed in on the company.
-Truist Financial upped their price target on Devon Energy from $110.00 to $115.00 and gave the stock a “buy” rating in a report on Wednesday, August 10th.
-Barclays set a $89.00 target price on Devon Energy in a research note on Tuesday, July 19th.
-Mizuho increased their target price on Devon Energy from $88.00 to $91.00 and gave the company a “buy” rating in a research note on Thursday, August 18th.
-The Goldman Sachs Group increased their target price on Devon Energy from $62.00 to $73.00 and gave the company a “neutral” rating in a research note on Wednesday.
-Finally, Bank of America reduced their target price on Devon Energy from $80.00 to $66.00 and set a “neutral” rating for the company in a research note on Tuesday, July 19th.
+Barclays set a $89.00 price target on Devon Energy in a report on Tuesday, July 19th.
+Mizuho upped their price target on Devon Energy from $88.00 to $91.00 and gave the stock a “buy” rating in a report on Thursday, August 18th.
+Jefferies Financial Group began coverage on Devon Energy in a research note on Wednesday.
+They set a “hold” rating and a $75.00 target price for the company.
+Raymond James increased their target price on Devon Energy from $80.00 to $85.00 and gave the company a “strong-buy” rating in a research note on Wednesday, August 17th.
+Finally, StockNews.com began coverage on Devon Energy in a research note on Wednesday, October 12th.
+They set a “hold” rating for the company.
 Nine research analysts have rated the stock with a hold rating, eight have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average target price of $77.74.

 Devon Energy Price Performance